abhisheksinghf/INSIGNIA-Event-Management-System/README.md

 ## Features

-✨ **Dashboard:** Get a comprehensive overview of total participants, paid participants, accommodation details, event counts, and financial statistics.
+✨ **Dashboard:** Get a comprehensive overview of event data through dynamic dashboards.

 👥 **User Management:** Easily create and manage users with different roles such as Admin, Event Coordinator, Desk Manager, and Monitor.

+🪪 **Special ID Generation:** Generate a Special ID when a user registers for an event.

 📅 **Event Management:** Seamlessly add and manage event information, including images and basic details.

 📝 **Participant Management:** View and export participant details in various formats for easy tracking and record-keeping.